 Contributed by Rachel from Coffeewise

-For beach and food lovers, a great day trip from Brisbane is the popular coastal community of Byron Bay, on the Far North NSW Coast.
+For beach and food lovers, a great Brisbane day trip is the popular coastal community of Byron Bay, on the Far North NSW Coast.

 You are spoilt for choice when it comes to gorgeous beaches in Bryon.
 The north facing patrolled main beach is popular with backpackers and families alike thanks to the wide-open beach and easy access to town.